aurbano/ng-multiselect/README.md

 * **`itemTemplate`**: function that takes each element from ms-options and returns what should be displayed on the list.
 It defaults to the element itself.
 Use sce.trustAsHtml if you want to add custom HTML here.
 * **`labelTemplate`**: function that takes each selected element, and displays it on the label list.
 This goes inside the `<span class="label"></span>`.
 Use `$sce.trustAsHtml()` if you want to add custom HTML here.

+*__Note__: If you change the template using a custom template URL, these options might no longer work.*

 #### CSS
 Angular Multiselect plays nicely with Bootstrap.
-If you don't use bootstrap you might want to add CSS to fit the classes used, or modify the source to edit the template.
-Ideally the template would be dynamic, feel free to send a PR if you add that feature :)
+If you don't use bootstrap you might want to add CSS to fit the classes used, or specify your own template URL with different ones.

 The HTML template used is this: